escapin/ElectionManager/README.md

-election is either *open* - the election is currently running and eligible voters can cast their votes - or *closed* - the election is over and the final result is ready and available (*not responding* indicates a problem communicating with the server outputting the election result).
+election is either *open* - the election is currently running and eligible voters can cast their votes - or *closed* - the election is over and the final result is ready and available (*not responding* indicates a problem communicating with the server collecting the ballots).

 ## Usage

 The web interface contains the following options to manage elections:

-**Create Election** allows to create customized elections: Elements such as title, description, starting/ending time, question, and list of choices can be set.
+**Create Election** allows one to create customized elections: Attributes such as title, description, starting/ending time, election question, and list of choices can be set.
 Moreover, two more options can be selected:

 * _Publish list of voters_: This option shows the email addresses of the voters who have voted in this election (but not what they have voted